 Who was St. Margaret?

 There are several saints called Margaret and we have no record of which particular one was chosen as our patron saint or why!
-However, for many years we have regarded ‘our’ Margaret as being St Margaret of Antioch, a virgin martyr who is supposed to have lived in the 4th century, in the reign of Diocletian, and was the daughter of a pagan priest.
+However, for many years we have regarded ‘our’ Margaret as being St Margaret of Antioch, a virgin martyr who lived in the 4th century, in the reign of Diocletian, and was the daughter of a pagan priest.